borderzero/examples/k8s-deployments-via-border0-client-in-github-action/README.md

 - A Border0 Service account and API token.
 More details [here](https://docs.border0.com/docs/service-accounts).
 - A Border0 Socket for your Kubernetes API server (e.g., `fra-k8s-cluster`).
 More details [here](https://docs.border0.com/docs/kubernetes-api-sockets)
-- Access Policy Allowing the Service Account to connect to the Socket.
+- (INPORTANT!)
+You need to Assing your Service Account to an Access Policy.
 More details [here](https://docs.border0.com/docs/kubernetes-api-sockets#policy-based-access)

 ### Usage